intershop/helm-charts/charts/iom/README.rst

 for each provisioning method: *persistence.dynamic|static|local.annotations*.
 This way, it became possible to define different default annotations for the different provisioning methods.

-In the former version of IOM Helm charts, the following annotations for *persistent-volume-claim* were used in every case:
+In the former version of IOM Helm Charts, the following annotations for *persistent-volume-claim* were used in every case:

 .. code-block:: yaml

     "helm.sh/resource-policy": keep
     "helm.sh/hook": pre-install

-In the current version of IOM Helm charts, there are no default annotations at all for *persistence.static.annotations* and *persistence.local.annotations*.
+In the current version of IOM Helm Charts, there are no default annotations at all for *persistence.static.annotations* and *persistence.local.annotations*.
 Only in case of *dynamic* provisioning, there is a single default annotation:

 .. code-block:: yaml